sigfpe8/pdp-8/README.md

 # The PDP-8

 This is an old unfinished project of mine that had been dormant for a long time.
 Looking at it recently I decided to revive it and try to improve its functionality.
-My initial goal was, and still is, to be able to run the software Focal ("FOrmula CALculator") and perhaps, being a bit more ambitious, OS8, the time sharing operating system that ran on the PDP-8.
-Although the basic instruction set has been implemented, none of these goals have been achieved yet so this is still a work in progress.
+My initial goal was, and still is, to be able to run the software FOCAL ("FOrmula CALculator") and perhaps, being a bit more ambitious, OS/8, the disk operating system that ran on the PDP-8.
+OS/8 is not supported yet, but FOCAL runs fine.
+Instructions for playing with it and exploring some of its capabilities are [here](docs/focal.md).

 ## How to build and run the simulator